sql-bi/docs/_mydocs/terms-and-conditions/sqlbi-plus-subscription.md

 ## J. Agreement
 1. By subscribing to the SQLBI+ service, you acknowledge that you have read, understood, and agreed to be bound by these Terms and Conditions.

 This document outlines the specific terms and conditions applicable to the SQLBI+ subscription offered by SQLBI.
-For overarching terms as well as general terms applicable to other services, please visit the full Terms and Conditions at [https://docs.sqlbi.com/terms-and-conditions/](https://docs.sqlbi.com/terms-and-conditions/).
+For overarching terms as well as general terms applicable to other services, please visit the full [Terms and Conditions](index.md).